Mediterranean Islands: Malta, Sicily, Sardinia and Corsica

 - The little harbour of L’Ile Rousse, flanked by red porphyry rocks, has three sandy beaches and the mildest winters in Corsica, ensuring it has flourished as a holiday resort.
 With its plane trees and palms along the promenade, covered market and restaurants, and games of boules in the square, it resembles the French Riviera.
 Just behind the little town are three charming old villages in the olive groves, with Romanesque and Baroque churches and ruined castles.

-This short introduction to the islands’ intertwined histories and an overview of places to visit show the richness of the experience and heritage on offer in the western Mediterranean.
-Odyssey Traveller’s organised tour around the islands especially designed for the active senior traveller lets travellers spend five (5) days in Malta, a week each in Sicily and Sardinia, and six (6) days in Corsica.
+This short introduction to the islands’ intertwined histories and an overview of places to visit show the richness of the experience and heritage on offer on the shore of these western Mediterranean islands.
+Odyssey Traveller’s organised tour around the islands especially designed for the active senior traveller lets you spend five (5) days in Malta, a week each in Sicily and Sardinia, and six (6) days in Corsica.
+This is sure to be an epic and memorable experience for those interested in discovering more about the Mediterranean.
 There is also a short tour focusing on just Malta and Sicily.
 Click through to know more about the itineraries and to reserve your spot.
 We hope to see you there!

 About Odyssey Traveller